yeslogic/prince-docs/docs/cookbook.md

 ### Multifile Table of Contents

 For longer books, it makes sense to split chapters into separate files.
 Generating a Table of Contents across all files is tricky in JavaScript since scripts only see one file at a time.
-In Prince, you can work around this limitation with a multi-pass solution (see [The "Multi-Pass" Solution](#the-multi-pass-solution)) where the first pass collects items for the ToC, and the second pass generates the PDF with the ToC.
+In Prince, you can work around this limitation with a so-called "two-pass" approach, by running Prince twice - the first pass collects items for the ToC, and the second pass generates the PDF with the ToC.
+When scripts need to communicate across multiple input documents, the built-in ["multi-pass" solution](#the-multi-pass-solution) is not an option.

 To try this for yourself, first fetch these five sample files into your own file system, e.g. by running: